Bell & Howell: History

 In 1977, Bell & Howell signed an agreement with BASF to develop a new amateur videotape recorder, which would have made use of a 6.25 mm tape on which 28 of parallel tracks were to be recorded with the aid of a fixed head.
 The machine was expected to be ready by Christmas 1979, but did not reach the market.

 Bell & Howell purchased University Microfilms International in the 1980s.
 UMI produced a product called ProQuest.

 In the 2000s, Bell & Howell decided to focus on their information technology businesses.
 The imaging business was sold to Eastman Kodak, and the international mail business was sold to Pitney Bowes.
 On June 6, 2001, Bell & Howell became a ProQuest Company, which was then a publicly traded company, but is now a subsidiary of the private Cambridge Information Group.
 In September 2001, the remaining industrial businesses along with the Bell & Howell name were sold to private equity firm Glencoe Capital.

-The company merged with the North American arm of Böwe Systec Inc. In 2003, Böwe Systec later acquired the entire company.
-It was known as Böwe Bell & Howell until 2011, when Versa Capital Management bought the company out of bankruptcy and renamed the company "Bell and Howell, LLC".
+The company merged with the North American arm of Böwe Systec Inc. Later, in 2003, Böwe Systec acquired the entire company.
+The company was known as Böwe Bell & Howell until 2011, when Versa Capital Management bought the company out of bankruptcy and renamed the company "Bell and Howell, LLC".

-Based on the company's long history with motion picture equipment and other technologies, in 2010 consumer electronics manufacturer Elite Brands entered an agreement to license the Bell + Howell brand name to market lines of optical and imaging products including digital cameras and camcorders, binoculars, telescopes, lenses, and various camera accessories.
-Elite Brands similarly licenses the Minolta brand name for camcorders and digital cameras and is also the exclusive producer of Coleman electronics and optics products.
-BHH, LLC has also expanded licensing of the Bell + Howell brand name into a multitude of categories for a diverse range of products including lighting and security, personal care, tools, pest control, auto accessories and luggage.
+In 2010 consumer electronics manufacturer Elite Brands licensed the Bell + Howell brand name to use on optical and imaging products including digital cameras and camcorders, binoculars, telescopes, lenses, and various camera accessories.
+BHH, LLC has also expanded licensing of the Bell + Howell brand name for a range of products including lighting and security, personal care, tools, pest control, auto accessories and luggage.
+Bell & Howell doesn't produce any of the items using its trade name.

 In 2011 a digital video recorder was released featuring the Bell + Howell brand.